Links on SoundGuys may earn us a commission. Learn more.

-I’ll be honest, the microphone of the Sennheiser Game One leaves a bit to be desired and isn’t among the best gaming headsets with good mics.
+I’ll be honest, the microphone of the Sennheiser GAME ONE leaves a bit to be desired and isn’t among the best gaming headsets with good mics.
 The problem is that it requires a fair bit of power—which isn’t really ideal when you consider that entry-level gaming headsets are meant for as little futzing as possible.
-If you don’t know how to boost gain in software, or if you’re soft-spoken, you may find yourself yelling a lot at the computer with the Sennheiser Game One.
+If you don’t know how to boost gain in software, or if you’re soft-spoken, you may find yourself yelling a lot at the computer with the Sennheiser GAME ONE.

-Additionally, bassy-voiced gamers like yours truly will seem a little hollow over the mic because of a de-emphasis in the low ranges.
+Additionally, bassy-voiced gamers like yours truly will seem a little hollow over the mic because of a under-emphasis in the low ranges.
 It’s not uncommon for microphones on gaming headsets to do this because it’s so very hard to get good mic quality from units so small.
 Depending on what headphones you have already, you may instead want to look for a standalone gaming mic to pair with your current headphones.

 Here’s a sample to illustrate what I mean.